Opening up a fireplace for a wood stove

 Bear in mind that gas and electric fires are usually just devices placed in front of or within small open fire apertures.
 The overall task in each case is 1. the removal of any existing surround, fireplace and hearth 2. excavation back to the origonal fireplace/builder’s opening.
 The end result is a recess for your stove to live in (larger fireplaces/builder’s openings are often known as inglenooks).
 During this article the terms “recess”, “builder’s opening”, “opening” or”original fireplace” mean the same.
 TIME TO CALL IN THE EXPERTS?
 Gas fires and electric fires require disconnecting by a qualified tradesman prior to any breakout work proceeding.
 Ensure that the qualified tradesman removes any live services from the working area (e.g. a gas pipe to a gas fire might be capped off under skirting boards well away from the stove area).

 You have purchased the stove already?
 I thought that I should deal with this early on… Assuming that your opening has no combustible materials present (the opening is made of brick or stone with no wooden lintel), then it’s surfaces are classed as “non-combustible”.
 Non-combustible recesses are not subject to any building regulations.
 But stoves will require air gaps around them – the distances provided by stove manufacturers (often provided too late within the fitting instructions that come with the stove).
-These figures are usually between 3″ and 6″ at the sides, 2″ to 3″ behind and 12″ or more above.
+These figures are usually between 1″ and 3″ at the sides, 2″ to 3″ behind and 12″ or more above.
 THERE IS NO LEGAL MINIMUM TO NON-COMBUSTIBLE MATERIALS - IT IS NOT A SAFETY ISSUE.

 Before you start attacking your stone or brickwork you should be looking at your fireplace with the eye of the detective – what clues does it present at this early stage?
 Stove fitter’s top tip: Has a neighbour opened up his builder’s opening?
 If the house is the same style/same builder then the opening and lintel will often be identical.
 The most obvious thing to do, if possible, is shine a torch into the existing recess.
 You might be able to see the back wall and sides of the recess, maybe above the tapered bricks or rubble used to fill in the builder’s opening.
 If you cannot see anything at this stage then you will be getting the torch out again – as you open up your recess with the hammer drill.
 Let’s look at a few of my hand-scribbled diagrams: